-On 31 May the CCGS Amundsen is scheduled to leave its home port of Quebec City for a 133-day scientific expedition to the Canadian Arctic in support of ArcticNet's marine-based research program, the BaySys program, the Nunavik Inuit Health Survey program, Sentinel North’s project and the Kitikmeot Marine Region project, a collaboration between ArcticNet, The W. Garfield Weston Foundation and Parks Canada.
-Based on the science objectives, the expedition has been divided into six segments:
+On 25 May the CCGS Amundsen is scheduled to leave its home port of Quebec City for a 107-day scientific expedition to the Canadian Arctic in support of ArcticNet's marine-based research program, the BaySys program, Sentinel North’s projects, Fisheries and Oceans Canada’s program and the Vulnerable Marine Ecosystems (VME) ROV program.
+Based on the science objectives, the expedition has been divided into five segments:

 Leg 1 sampling operations will aim at understanding the role of freshwater in the marine and coastal systems of Hudson Bay, as a part of theled by the University of Manitoba.
 Ultimately, this comprehensive study of the Hudson Bay system will result in the creation of a scientific basis to distinguish climate change effects from those of hydroelectric regulation of freshwater on the physical, biological and biogeochemical conditions in Hudson Bay.
-Leg 1 is expected to end in Churchill on July 06, following a full crew change.
+Leg 1 is expected to end in Churchill on July 5, following a full crew change.

-The ship will conduct multibeam and coring operations in Frobisher Bay before sailing north to conduct various operations in Baffin Bay, Nares Strait and the Northwest Passage as a part of.
-The ship will also conduct operations as to support , a collaboration between the W. Garfield Weston Foundation, ArcticNet and Parks Canada.
-The leg is expected to end in Puvirnituq on 17 August with a full crew change.
+The ship will conduct multibeam, ROV and coring operations in Frobisher Bay before sailing north to conduct various operations in Baffin Bay as a part of the Vulnerable Marine Ecosystem ROV program, led by Memorial University, as well as.
+Fisheries and Oceans Canada will also conduct some operations as to acquire baseline data as a part of its Marine .
+The leg is expected to end in Resolute Bay on 16 August with a full crew change.